 The Ocean Lawn is open only on Fridays, Saturdays, Sundays, and Mondays.

-Gray (Magnolia) Beach is open May through September for walking only.
-No sunbathing, please.
+Gray (Magnolia) Beach is open May through September for sunbathing and picnicking for Trustees members.
+Nonmembers are permitted for walking only.

 Plan a visit to the Discovery Center at Ravenswood Park!